 In the end, the employee will end up with 26.4 shares, worth about $3,700, that are theirs to keep or sell.
 Had they elected to forgo a Carver loan, they would have been left with 20 shares worth $2,800.

 Shapiro said Carver also provides educational material to employers to increase participation among workers as part of its offering.
-Carver, which recently announced a partnership with E*Trade, produced a study with the financial services company that looked at six-month periods of returns from the S&P 500 since 1964 and found that employees utilizing cashless participation instead of investing in the stock market on a broad basis would have realized a 40% annualized difference in returns.
+Carver, which recently announced partnerships with E*TRADE and Global Shares, produced a study with the former that looked at six-month periods of returns from the S&P 500 since 1964 and found that employees utilizing cashless participation instead of investing in the stock market on a broad basis would have realized a 40% annualized difference in returns.

 Given this data, Shapiro is hopeful companies will see this as another way to assist their employee base during the COVID-19 pandemic.